alandekok/jlibtool/HOWTO.md

 ## Extreme Simplification

 That is not all.
 The commands above contains duplication which can be removed.
-The "-c" command-line option is not necessary, as the input file is already a ".c" file.
+The `-c` command-line option is not necessary, as the input file is already a `.c` file.
 As fits our philosophy, jlibtool just Does the Right Thing.

 So this works:

-    $ ./jlibtool example.c -o example.lo
+    $ ./jlibtool -o example.lo example.c

 As does this:

-    $ ./jlibtool example.lo -o libexample.la
+    $ ./jlibtool -o libexample.la example.lo

 There is no need to worry about special command-line options.
 It Just Works.

 This also works:

-    $ ./jlibtool example.lo -o libexample.so
+    $ ./jlibtool -o libexample.so example.lo

 Instead of creating a `.la` file, it just creates a shared library.